 Does the aloe vera plant conjure up images of a spiny succulent kept on your grandmother’s window sill?
 Well, she had something there!
 That little succulent is pretty powerful.
 But, you may wonder, do aloe vera benefits live up to their reputation?

 When you hear “aloe vera,” you may think of the gooey stuff your parents made you use after a painful sunburn.
-But you may not know about all of the amazing health benefits that aloe vera has to offer!
+In fact, it does that and much more!
+You may not know about all of the amazing health benefits that aloe vera has to offer.

-Check out this list of health benefits that aloe vera has to offer:
+Check out this list of aloe vera benefits:

 - A – helps fight off viral or bacterial threats to the body